hertz-contrib/pprof/README.md

 fgprof inspired by [fgprof](https://github.com/felixge/fgprof).

-If you use fgprof,please upgrade to Go 1.19 or newer.
+If fgprof is used,please upgrade to Go 1.19 or newer.
 In older versions of Go fgprof can cause significant STW latencies in applications with a lot of goroutines (> 1-10k).
 See [CL 387415](https://go-review.googlesource.com/c/go/+/387415) for more details.

 ## Install